Gorshin FInancial Group Inc

 As we age, we become less worried about paying our mortgage, educating our children, and accumulating enough for retirement.
 Worries that come next are concerns over how long our retirement money will last, what happens if a spouse is lost, and of course, the 600-pound gorilla in the room: medical concerns.
 What happens in the event I need medical care not covered by Medicare?

 I got a small taste of that this week.
 It was enough for me to become concerned about paying for health care as I age.
 Remember when we all thought Medicare and a supplemental policy was all we needed, I certainly thought so as I became eligible for Medicare a few years ago.

-My doctor retired 8 months ago and was replaced by a newer younger physician, one who stepped into his practice and assumed his role.
-I decided to schedule an appointment with him and to set my annual physical; an appointment was established in July.
-A few days later, his office called me to go over a few points.
-Yes, I was qualified to have an annual physical and an hour of his time, EKG, blood work; a complete exam.
+My doctor retired 8 months ago and was replaced by a newer, younger physician who stepped into his practice and assumed his role.
+I decided to schedule an appointment with him and set my annual physical; an appointment was established in July.
+A few days later, his office called me to discuss a few points.
+Yes, I was qualified to have an annual physical and an hour of his time, EKG, blood work, a complete exam.
 Since I am a Medicare-eligible patient, they wanted me to know about the fees.

 What has happened according to the doctor’s business office is this: The cost of medical care has increased; the reimbursement of medical fees by Medicare has been reduced.

 My annual physical now costs $600 (plus labs), and currently, Medicare only reimburses $155.
 They wanted to know how I would be handling the shortage, credit card, or check?